Jõelähtme Parish

 The administrative centre of Jõelähtme Parish is the village of Jõelähtme.
 It is located 20 km east from the centre of Estonia's capital, Tallinn.

 Local government

 The current mayor (vallavanem) is Andrus Umboja and chairman of the council (volikogu esimees) is Art Kuum.

+Demographics

+As of 1 January 2026, the parish had 8,007 residents, of which 4,034 (50.4%) were women and 3,973 (49.6%) were men.

+Religion

+The religious landscape of Jõelähtme rural municipality is predominantly secular, with 76.6% of the population identifying as religiously unaffiliated.
+Among those older than fifteen years residents who do associate themselves with a faith, 11.4% identify as Orthodox and 8.3% as Lutheran, while other Christian denominations make up 0.9% of the population.
+2.8% of the population follows other religions or did not specify their religious affiliation.

 Geography

 Settlements

-There are two small boroughs (est: alevikud, sg. - alevik) and 34 villages (est: külad, sg. - küla) in Jõelähtme Parish.
+There are two small boroughs (est: alevikud, sg. alevik) – Kostivere and Loo – and 34 villages (est: külad, sg. küla) in Jõelähtme Parish.